Secondary Chemistry Topic Revision: Energy Change

 - Enthalpy change of the reverse reaction

-c) Enthalpy change of the forward reaction will be from reactant of forward reaction to product of forward reaction (E1).
+- Enthalpy change of the forward reaction will be from the reactant of the forward reaction to the product of the forward reaction (E1).

-d) Enthalpy change of the reverse reaction will be from reactant of reverse reaction (E1) to product of reverse reaction (N2 + 3H2).
+- Enthalpy change of the reverse reaction will be from the reactant of the reverse reaction (E1) to the product of the reverse reaction (N2 + 3H2).